syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 The following screenshots shows the content type property in the input Word document.
 ![Resultant output Word document](WorkingwithWordDocument_images/QuickPart.png)

-N> You can use Content Type Properties only in documents that are saved in the Docx or WordML Format.
+N> You can use Content Type Properties only in documents that are saved in the DOCX or WordML Format.

 ### Accessing and modifying the Content Type Properties